riz0id/algebras/README.md

 ## Overview

 Algebras is a collection type classes providing the structure for F-algebras and common operations on inductive types derived from those structures as well as a free isomorphism for converting between inductive types.
-Algebras values generality but not at the expense of efficency - only operations whose asymptotic complexity could not be more smaller in the general case are provided.
+Algebras values generality but not at the expense of efficency - only operations whose asymptotic complexity could not be smaller in a specific case are provided.
 For example the general implementation for `drop` of O(n) cannot ergonomically compete with the O(1) in `Data.Seq.drop` thus it is not provided; however, `dropWhile` is necessarily O(n) so we can derive it from an instance of `FCoalgebra`.

 ## Application